Dog Showed Up For Story Time At Library, But Nobody Came To Read To Him

 For the past several years, he's been volunteering with the "Paws to Read" program at the White Bear Lake Library in Minnesota.
 There, he helps kids aged 4 to 8 feel more comfortable and confident about books and reading, simply by resting alongside them as they read stories to him aloud.

-But last week, the unthinkable happened.
+But one week, the unthinkable happened.

 No one showed up.